 Data Management Platform

-For publishers, analyzing data pattern in real-time is quite important as it helps them to target their audience at the right place and time, and thus maximize the ad impressions.
+For publishers, analyzing data patterns in real-time is quite important as it helps them to target their audience at the right place and time, and thus maximize the ad impressions.
 Meanwhile, other publishers were opting for data science teams, BuzzFeed started working with Looker, a data management platform that gave its employees permission to gather and analyze data.
 Looker collected data from different platforms and stored them in its database.

 Recently, the publisher has replaced its cookie-dependent DMP and switched to Permutive which doesn’t store data in cookies.
-According to a spokesperson from BuzzFeed’s programmatic team, former DMP was quite slow and wasn’t able to track user behavior over a longer range of time.
+According to a spokesperson from BuzzFeed’s programmatic team, the former DMP was quite slow and wasn’t able to track user behavior over a longer range of time.
 Also, the rate of data degradation was too high and quick which was making difficult to store and compare historical data.

 Now, the publisher can track readers’ behavior for a long time, and then do segmentation of user groups based on certain points.
 Also, Permutive consists of an additional feature – cross-device tracking capability which helped the publisher in frequency capping.

 Getting a DMP helped the publisher in many ways.
 Since BuzzFeed got a new tool to look after the data part, the publisher made its the editors focus on other things like community management.
 BuzzFeed used Slack and Slack Bots to notify its editors working from other parts of the world about the trending news going viral on the internet.

 Google DoubleClick Ad Exchange (now, Google Ad Manager)